(Z51.3) Blood transfusion (without reported diagnosis)

 Treatment and Medical Assistance

-• Administer blood thinners to reduce the risk of blood clots.
+• Administer a blood transfusion to restore the patient's blood volume.

 Icon